DM/A Secures 20K Improvement Grant for DM/A Client

 Carol L. Reichbaum, M.S.L., M.S.P.A., – the director of WalkWorks – suggests “Activity-friendly routes connected to everyday destinations can make it safe and convenient for people of all abilities to walk, bike or wheel.
 Planning healthy, compact, complete communities is needed to support active transportation.
 Doing so will not only lead to improved health, it will also address other major concerns, including congestion, economic vitality and sustainability.”

-In May, Joellyn Warren – a certified planner working in our Municipal Services Department – submitted an initial application letter outlining the township’s plans to use the grant to help citizens improve walking or biking access to several community centers like Penn State Hospital and Amos Herr Park located along Main Street and Harrisburg Pike.
+In May, Joellyn Warren – former staff member and a certified planner – submitted an initial application letter outlining the township’s plans to use the grant to help citizens improve walking or biking access to several community centers like Penn State Hospital and Amos Herr Park located along Main Street and Harrisburg Pike.
 Once the grant administrator gave the signal to continue, she crafted a more detailed narrative and recruited several letters of support from various stakeholders.
 Joellyn submitted the final grant application in July.

 After the grant announcement, she organized the first planning meeting with township staff on October 31st.
 Joellyn will continue to gather data and analysis for the project in the coming months.
 She will also organize and attend the remaining stakeholders’ meetings to discuss project details from now until the Spring of 2021.
 The project must be implemented by September 2021.